LimaFelipeGS/WeatherApp/README.en.md

 ## Description

-WeatherApp is a simple desktop application built with Python that allows users to check current weather information of any city using the OpenWeatherMap API.
+WeatherApp is a simple desktop application built with Python that allows users to check current weather information of any city in brazilian portuguese using the OpenWeatherMap API.
 The application displays temperature and climate condition information - such as rain, drizzle or clear sky.

 ## Preview
 <img width="449" height="517" alt="Image" src="https://github.com/user-attachments/assets/b81630b3-9d4a-4965-808b-65052fa14e76" />